yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 After all `50` tests are completed, the fitness function calculates and returns the average error across all tests.

-# How To Perform Crossover On Push Programs?
+# How to Perform Crossover on Push Programs

-Remember that the crossover is a process of creating a new individual by combining its parents.
+Remember that crossover is the process of creating a new individual by combining its parents.

-How do we combine two Push programs?
+So, how do we combine two Push programs?

-A program is a tree of instructions.
-Push programs are no exception.
+A program is a tree of instructions, and Push programs are no exception.
 To combine two trees, we can select a random node from each tree and *swap the subtrees that root from that node*.
 The result is two new trees.
 Since we only need one new individual, we can discard one of the new trees.

 For example, if we have the next two trees and the random nodes are marked with yellow: